 Though your incorporation process is complete, there are some more issues that need to be taken into account.

-Business bank account.
 A business bank account is crucial to any company.
-Generally, opening a business bank account for non-resident will require the following documents: An authorized certificate of incorporation (or the operating agreement), Federal Tax ID number, Physical address in the US, a valid ID of the owners or members.
+Generally, opening a business bank account for non-residents will require the following documents: An authorized certificate of incorporation (or the operating agreement), a Federal Tax ID number, a Physical address in the US, and a valid ID of the owners or members.

 There will be slight differences among banks, it is advisable to contact your preferred bank for detailed information.

-Gross Receipts Taxes.
-Your business will be subject to this type of tax if you engage in business inside of Delaware.
+Your business will be subject to this type of tax if you engage in business inside Delaware.
 For more information about this tax, please visit this page.